 Our FCCU product portfolio includes custom-designed valves, engineered pressure vessels, and complementary components that operate in industrial process applications including fluid, residual, and catalytic cracking units as well as power generation, steel manufacture, and ore reduction.
-We manufacture, repair, and modify orifice chambers, hydrotreaters, and American Society of Mechanical Engineers code pressure vessels.
+We manufacture, repair, and modify orifice chambers, hydrotreaters, and ASME code pressure vessels.
 In addition, we provide a wide array of field services, including equipment repair, modification, or replacement; inspection of valves, controls, pipes, and refractory linings; maintenance planning and scheduling for valves or control systems; diagnostic assistance with troubleshooting problems in critical components; and on-site system training.
-Due to the critical and severe service applications requiring highly engineered solutions, competition is limited to a few major competitors.
+In 2011, we opened a new state-of-the-art manufacturing facility to build large thick-walled vessels (called "super vessels" which include coke drums, fractionators, reactors, regenerators, hydrotreaters, and fluid catalytic cracking units) for the refining, petrochemical, and nuclear power industries.
+Due to the critical and severe service applications requiring highly engineered solutions, competition in the FCCU market is limited to a few major competitors.

-Our Farris safety relief valve and pressure protection system portfolio incorporates a broad range of valve sizes and ratings used in a wide range of chemical and process industry applications.
+Our safety relief valve and pressure protection system portfolio incorporates a broad range of valve sizes and ratings used in a wide range of chemical and process industry applications.
 The valves are marketed as individual components or at the subsystem/system level, with a global service and support network of Farris Authorized Service Team centers.
-The proprietary Farris iPRSM® provides a broad set of design and monitoring tools for process operators, incorporating the latest industry and regulatory standards.
+The proprietary iPRSM® provides a broad set of design and monitoring tools for process operators, incorporating the latest industry and regulatory standards.